Deciding on the right communication channels for your business can prove a bit of a headache.

-Place your business's support email address on your site, and customers will get in touch whenever they've got a query.
+Place your business support email address on your site, and customers will get in touch whenever they've got a query.

-While it might be helpful to use if you've got a sensitive or emotional message to share with your customers, they'll want other options made available too.
+So, while it might be helpful to use email if you've got a sensitive message to share with your customers, try to prioritise channels like live chat first.